 Variety in data is a major reason as to why organizations look for Big Data solutions.
 Information is available in many different formats, from unstructured, structured to other diverse formats.
 Not just documents, 3D models, photographs, video/audio elements and uncategorized data are part of the mix.
 Such distinctions make it difficult to interpret data the usual way.
 Hence Big Data.
 A fourth quality is varacity, which concerns data authenticity and the need to analyze the same.

 Why Big Data?

 As things stand, many companies are absorbing and discarding vast amounts of potentially-important data.
 To quote real life examples, data collected by a certain 'loyalty card' company was not interpreted for further use.
 Also, at the time of writing, most hospital video data is deleted within weeks of its recording.
 Thanks to social networking sites and prolific online activity, healthcare, retail, finance and other sectors have started maintaining customer activity databases.
 It is now possible to extract data from videos and still images, Internet of Things (IOT), purchasing patterns & techniques.
-Big Data is required to make proficient use of this voluminous, otherwise wasted, information.
+One of the reasons why Big Data is required is to make proficient use of this voluminous, otherwise wasted, information.
 Three real-life cases of resourceful Big Data usage:

 A top telecom company that provides data, Internet and voice services to over 6 million customers has availed Big Data Analytics services to good effect.
 More than 1 TB data is handled by company's Big Data specialists on a daily basis.